 Note: Jat Software does offer additional functionality around this.

-ANSWER 17: Yes, you can!
+ANSWER 16: Yes, you can!
 You can print a W-2 for a prior year if the Year-End Wage file (Year-End Wage tables) still exists for that year.
 Simply choose the appropriate year from the Year drop down field in the Print W-2 Forms window.
+The new 1 wide W-2 with boxes and lines is a nice option for this feature as the prior year will print automatically on the form, no need to search for old W-2 forms.

 select w2bfsttl, * from UPR10101 where EMPLOYID='ACKE0001' AND RPTNGYR='2018'